Run Stardist: A Guide and Pipeline

 train-stardist --config CONFIG_PATH

 where CONFIG_PATH is the path to the YAML configuration file.
-For example, if you want to train the model with the example configuration file configs/train_and_infer.yml:
+For example, if you want to train the model with the example configuration file configs/train_and_infer.yml

-cd ovules-instance-segmentation/stardist/
+cd go-nuclear/stardist/

 CUDA_VISIBLE_DEVICES=0 train-stardist --config configs/train_and_infer.yml